felipflop/LineFollowingRobot/README.md

 # LineFollowingRobot
-Code for an autonomous line following robot controlled by two dc motors and guided by infrared sensors.
+Code for an autonomous line following robot controlled by two DC motors and guided by infrared sensors.